 In Test 7 Part 1 starts with opening the connection pipe valve, which is subsequently closed again, opened again and finally closed.
 With opening the valve, water flows into the HX pool and the heat exchanger starts to transfer heat from the primary to secondary side.
-Power during first opening is about 1 MW, during the second opening approximately 20 MW (Fig. 5.100).
+Power during first opening is about 1 MW, during the second opening approximately 20 MW (Fig. 5.103).
 A more exhaustive interpretation of the experiment and simulation can be found in /BUC 19/.

-In the following pictures besides the experimental data also simulation results obtained with ATHLET 3.2.1, ATHLET 3.3 and ATHLET 3.3.1 are shown.
-Due to the enhanced calculation of condensation in vertical pipes taken from /PAP 10/, the agreement with the experimental data in the ATHLET 3.3 and 3.3.1 case is better than in the ATHLET 3.2.1 case which is shown exemplarily in figure of the power of the heat exchanger in Fig. 5.100.
-ATHLET 3.3 and 3.3.1 lead to similar results.
-Referring to the number of complete Jacobian updates it can be seen that for the simulations, the number of updates is identical for ATHLET 3.3.1 under Windows 10 and Linux of the code using serial or omp version indicating identical results (Fig. 5.101 with 1D and Fig. 5.102 with 3D representation of the overall pool).
+In the following pictures besides the experimental data also simulation results obtained with ATHLET 3.4 and ATHLET 3.3.1 are shown.
+Due to the enhanced calculation of condensation in vertical pipes taken from /PAP 10/, the agreement with the experimental data in the ATHLET 3.4 and 3.3.1 case is in a good agreement which is shown exemplarily in the figure of the power of the heat exchanger in Fig. 5.103.
+ATHLET 3.4 and 3.3.1 lead to similar results.
+Referring to the number of complete Jacobian updates it can be seen that for the simulations, the number of updates is identical for ATHLET 3.4 under Windows 10 and Linux of the code using serial or omp version indicating identical results (Fig. 5.104 with 1D and Fig. 5.105 with 3D representation of the overall pool).

-Fig. 5.100 Simulation results Test 7 Part 1 with 1D Overall Pool; Power condenser
+Fig. 5.103 Simulation results Test 7 Part 1 with 1D Overall Pool; Power condenser

-Fig. 5.101 Simulation results Test 7 Part 1 with 1D Overall Pool; Number of complete Jacobian updates
+Fig. 5.104 Simulation results Test 7 Part 1 with 1D Overall Pool; Number of complete Jacobian updates

-Fig. 5.102 Simulation results Test 7 Part 1 with 3D Overall Pool; Complete Jacobian Updates
+Fig. 5.105 Simulation results Test 7 Part 1 with 3D Overall Pool; Complete Jacobian Updates